nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

 :Step 4: Create `node-info.yaml` with correct Node information.

-**For single-role AVRS deployment:** Add the count and flavor for ComputeAvrs Role in the `node-info.yaml` file.
+**For single-role AVRS deployment,** add the count and flavor for ComputeAvrs Role in the `node-info.yaml` file.
 The following example shows how to create a deployment with one Controller node, two Compute nodes, and two ComputeAvrs nodes:

 ::